litzenbergerm/fg-scenery-loww/README.md

 -fix general airport layout and taxiways according to current sat imagery .. in progress

+-update land-use data and roads in airport surrounding .. in progress

+-add rivers and streams

 -add more apron objects from Flightgear object library

--update land-use data in airport surrounding .. in progress

 -fix missing apron section in GA area .. done